wez/wezterm/docs/config/keys.md

  * `SHIFT` - The shift key.
 Left and right are equivalent.
  * `ALT`, `OPT`, `META` - these are all equivalent: on macOS the `Option` key, on other systems the `Alt` or `Meta` key.
 Left and right are equivalent.
+ * `VoidSymbol` - This keycode is emitted in special cases where the original function of the key has been removed.
+Such as in Linux and using `setxkbmap`.
+   `setxkbmap -option caps:none`.
+The `CapsLock` will no longer function as before in all applications, instead emitting `VoidSymbol`.

 You can combine modifiers using the `|` symbol (eg: `"CMD|CTRL"`).